-If you fail to attend a final exam or placement and your application is declined, the result is most likely a mark of zero for the assessment and, if the assessment is compulsory, an 'Absent Fail' grade for the unit of study.
+If you can, continue to work on and submit your assessments or prepare to sit your exams.
+If you don't and your application is declined, the result is most likely a mark of zero for the assessment and, if the assessment is compulsory, an 'Absent Fail' grade for the unit of study.

 To withdraw an application:

 If you submit your withdrawal before you receive an outcome, the status for that unit of study will change to 'Withdrawn' and that section of your application won't be assessed any further.